kimjoar/writings/understanding-backbone.md

 -------------------------

-Looking at `appendStatus` and `clearInput` in `NewStatusView`, we see that these focus on two different DOM elements.
+Looking at `appendStatus` and `clearInput` in `NewStatusView`, we see that these focus on two different DOM elements, `#statuses` and `#new-status`, respectively.
 This does not adhere to the principles I outline in my blog post on
 [a view's responsibilities](https://open.bekk.no/a-views-responsibility/).
 Let's pull a `StatusesView` out of `NewStatusView`, and let it be responsible for `#statuses`.
 Separating these responsibilities is